Mandar Apte

 ChatGPT can access real-time info from the web using plug-ins.

-If you don’t want ChatGPT User-agent to use your website’s data, you can block it using your robots.txt file.
+If you don’t want the ChatGPT User-agent to use your website’s data, you can block it using your robots.txt file.

 A ‘robots.txt’ file is generally located at the root of the web server and can be accessed using SFTP or can be viewed using this URL: